jemj208/GIS-Automatin-Toolkit/README.md

 All published scripts use generic paths and parameters so they can be adapted to different GIS projects and datasets.
 About
 Created by Amjad Almarwani.
-GIS Specialist interested in spatial analysis, GIS automation, Python, remote sensing and GeoAI.
+GIS Specialist interested in spatial analysis, GIS automation, Python, remote sensing, and GeoAI.